Sara Jane Olson: Symbionese Liberation Army

 After graduating with a bachelor of arts degree in theater, Soliah moved to Berkeley, California, with her boyfriend, James Kilgore.

-There, she met Angela Atwood at an acting audition where they both won lead roles.
+She met Angela Atwood at an acting audition where they both won lead roles.
 They became inseparable during the play's run.
 Atwood tried to sponsor Soliah as a member of the Symbionese Liberation Army (SLA), a leftist group she had joined.
-Soliah, Kilgore, and Soliah’s brother Steve and sister Josephine followed the SLA closely without joining.
+Soliah, Kilgore, and Soliah's brother Steve and sister Josephine followed the SLA closely without joining.

 Atwood and five other core members of the SLA, including leader Donald DeFreeze, were killed in May 1974 during a standoff and shootout with police at a house near Watts, Los Angeles.
 They were being pursued for armed robbery of banks, the November 1973 murder of Oakland school superintendent Marcus Foster, and the 1974 kidnapping of heiress Patty Hearst.

-The Soliahs organized memorial rallies, including one in Berkeley's Willard Park (called Ho Chi Minh park by activists).
-Soliah spoke in support of her late friend Atwood, and was covertly filmed by the FBI.
+The Soliahs organized memorial rallies for the SLA victims, including one in Berkeley's Willard Park (called Ho Chi Minh park by activists), where Soliah spoke in support of Atwood and was covertly filmed by the FBI.

 She said that SLA members had been:

 Soliah asserted that Atwood "was a truly revolutionary woman ... among the first white women to fight so righteously for their beliefs and to die for what they believed in".

 Founding SLA member and fugitive Emily Harris visited Soliah, who was working at a bookstore.
 Soliah later recalled, "I was glad she was alive.
 I expected them to be killed at any time."
 She felt sorry for the group and agreed to help the remaining members hide from the police and FBI.
 She assisted them by procuring supplies for their San Francisco hideout, and birth certificates of dead infants that could be reused for false identification.